-Version number: 2.0 Approved by: Delegate, Director Academic Services Effective from: 1 August 2022 Date for review: March 2023 a) Qualifications conferred by The Open University will not normally be rescinded.
+Version number: 1.1 Approved by: Delegate, Director Academic Services Effective from: 1 August 2023 Date for review: March 2024 a) Qualifications conferred by The Open University will not normally be rescinded.
 However, we may agree to rescind a qualification to enable a Student to claim a higher-level qualification for which they have met the credit requirements but are unable to meet the unique study and/or qualification designation rules due to a previously awarded qualification.
-Qualifications may also be rescinded very exceptionally on the recommendation of the Module Results and Qualifications Classification Panel.
+Qualifications may also be rescinded very exceptionally on the recommendation of the Module Results and Qualifications Classification Panel or if credit is withdrawn as a disciplinary penalty following a hearing by the Central Disciplinary Committee.